Intempt

 2. Direct API-Based Product Ingestion#

-If productId is provided,
+If productId is provided:

-you do NOT need userId or profileId.
+You do not need to send userId or profileId

 API Payload Format (Correct)#